stuntrally/stuntrally3/docs/Faq.md

 **Can I donate or support this project financially?**

 Yes.
 Since few years CryHam started accepting donations.
-To donate use [paypal link](https://paypal.me/cryham) or [Donate page](https://cryham.tuxfamily.org/donate/).
+To donate use [Donate page](https://cryham.tuxfamily.org/donate/).
+Or directly [paypal link](https://paypal.me/cryham) or [ko-fi link](https://ko-fi.com/cryham) that also allows monthly donations.
 Thank you for donating.
 For now, I didn't set up patreon yet.

 **I have a question that is not answered here / how can I learn more about this project?**

 Firstly by reading the Documentation.
 It describes most things already.
-Lastly, you can ask on Forum.
+Quick questions can be on github [Issues](https://github.com/stuntrally/stuntrally3/issues) page, for longer discussions we have new Forum.
 For info about CryHam (main creator of SR), his other projects, and more, you can read on [CryHam's website](https://cryham.tuxfamily.org/).